top of page

 • Reduces reliance on physical badges and manual processes, lowering operational costs.

-A large healthcare network saved $500,000 annually by automating contractor and vendor access management through CloudGate PIAM.
+Example: A large healthcare network saved $500,000 annually by automating contractor and vendor access management through CloudGate PIAM.

 Case Study: Contractor and Vendor Access Reinvented at a National Healthcare System

-• Manual contractor management across dispersed sites.
+• Manual contractor management across dispersed locations.

-After implementing Soloinsight’s CloudGate PIAM:
+After implementing CloudGate PIAM:

-• The system reduced unauthorized access incidents by 60%.
+• Unauthorized access incidents decreased by 60%.

 • Audit preparation time was cut in half, leading to successful HIPAA and The Joint Commission audits.